Multimodal Language Models See Better When They Look Shallower: Introduction

+Building upon this foundation, we first systematically assess the efficacy of different deep vision layers.
+Our analysis reveals that \emph{while the penultimate layer does not universally achieve peak performance in every scenario, it demonstrates consistent superiority across all evaluated model scales} (1.4B, 2.7B, and 7B parameters).
+This advantage stems from the penultimate layer's unique balance of preserving fine-grained visual details while maintaining strong alignment with textual representations.
+Notably, the performance gap between the penultimate layer and other deep layers widens as model scale increases.
+This suggests that \emph{simply using larger LLMs cannot compensate for suboptimal visual feature selection}, underscoring the critical importance of visual layer choice in MLLMs.

-Having established the penultimate layer’s dominance within the deep space, we turn to an even more critical question: could earlier layers offer complementary strengths?
-Surprisingly, our experiments reveal that shallow and middle layers outperform deep layers on approximately one-third of the MME~\cite{fu2024mmecomprehensiveevaluationbenchmark} sub-tasks, particularly those involving counting and positioning.
-Consistent patterns are observed in MMVet~\cite{yu2023mmvetevaluatinglargemultimodal}.
-As shown in Tab.~\ref{tab:1-24layers_all}, representations from the layer 18 surpass those from the penultimate layer by \textbf{3\%} on CVBench \cite{tong2024cambrian}.
-Fig.~\ref{fig:heatmap24layers} shows that, although shallow layers have the worst overall performance compared to the middle and deep layers, it still outperforms them in a notable number of sub-tasks.
-To validate the robustness of these findings, we evaluate performance across three data scales (665k, 737k, and 1M samples).
-Despite some task-specific variations, the core conclusion remains: \emph{shallow and middle layers harbor untapped potential}.
+Having established the penultimate layer’s strength among deep layers, we ask a more fundamental question: \emph{Can shallower ViT layers offer complementary or even superior information?} Our analysis shows that shallow and middle layers outperform deep layers in approximately one-third of sub-tasks in the MME benchmark~\cite{fu2024mmecomprehensiveevaluationbenchmark} (Fig.~\ref{fig:subtasks4}), particularly in tasks involving fine-grained localization and counting.
+For instance, layer 18 outperforms the penultimate layer by 20\% on position tasks (Fig.\ref{fig:mme_layer_wise_heatmap}).
+Similar trends are observed in MMVet~\cite{yu2023mmvetevaluatinglargemultimodal}.
+Although shallow layers generally show lower average performance, they still excel on a significant subset of tasks (Fig.\ref{fig:heatmap24layers}).
+In contrast, deeper layers remain crucial for tasks with high-level semantic demands such as OCR.
+To assess robustness, we evaluate across three training data scales (665k, 737k, and 1M samples).
+Despite some fluctuations, our findings consistently demonstrate that \emph{shallow and middle layers carry underutilized yet valuable information}.